Posted on August 13, 2012 by Henry Tarkington

 We will assist you in arranging a schedule that works best for you.
 NC DWI law states you must complete the required number of hours in no less than 60 days.
 DWI statutes also require no less than weekly attendance.

-If money is tight at this time, you might be able work out a payment plan and get your treatment hours out of the way.
+If moist is a concern, you might be able work out a payment plan or use health insurance to get your treatment hours completed.
 Payment can be made by check, cash, credit card or money order.
 All fees must be paid before your completion notice is sent to the Department of Motor Vehicles.
-Our 2 hour short & longer term treatment at our Raleigh & Durham locations are low priced.

 Level 4: Intensive Outpatient Treatment Program